 See if the farmer will give you a discount on bulk purchases or on blemished apples.
 (They don’t need to look pretty to taste delicious).

-Place your apples and water in a saucepan or pot (I prefer using a deep pot in case of splatters).
+Place your apples and water in a saucepan or large pot (I prefer using a deep pot in case of splatters).
 Simmer the apples until they’re soft.

 I love the immersion blender my Mother-in-law gave me for Christmas one year.